wasabitoastresources/wasabitoastresources.github.io/README.md

 # Cool Website Full Of Math

 - Has math
-- Blocked 0 times so far
+- Blocked 1 time so far
 - No games here

 # Link To Website